 - A paper on gender-neutral toilet policy

-- A paper on the reclamation of slurs (e.g. queer) by social movements
+- A paper on the reclamation of slurs (e.g. queer, crip) by activists and social movements

 - A paper on the moral psychology of negative comparisons with others, especially in elite environments